Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

 ### User Stories

-See a list of [User Stories](static/UX/My-cookbook-desktop-wireframe.pdf) built in an Agile method.
+See a list of [User Stories](static/UX/My-cookbook-desktop-wireframe.pdf) built in using Agile method.